Arizona AG says most alleged 2020 dead voters were alive - KESQ

 “Our agents investigated all individuals that Cyber Ninjas reported as dead, and many were very surprised to learn that they were allegedly deceased,” Brnovich wrote in a letter to state Senate President Karen Fann, who used her subpoena power to obtain ballots, tabulators and election data and hired Cyber Ninjas for what she called a “forensic audit.”

-The outcome of the one substantiated incident was not immediately clear, but none of the three criminal cases the attorney general has filed over dead voters was connected to the Cyber Ninjas investigation, said Ryan Anderson, a spokesman for Brnovich.
+For the one substantiated incident, “the facts of the case did not support prosecution,” said Ryan Anderson, a spokesman for Brnovich.
+He said the dead person’s ballot was not counted.
+None of the three criminal cases the attorney general has filed over dead voters was connected to the Cyber Ninjas investigation, he said.

 Brnovich did not say whether any charges had been filed in connection with the one substantiated incident, and his spokesman, Ryan Anderson, did not respond to a phone call and text message.
 All other people listed by Cyber Ninjas as deceased “were found to be current voters,” Brnovich wrote.